lokeshpunia/Personal-Finance-Analysis/README.md

 This project is for personal use only.
 Redistribution or commercial use is not permitted.

 ## Author
-Created by [Your Name].
+Created by Lokesh Punia.
 Feel free to reach out for suggestions or improvements!